dougiesquire/CAFE-f6_documentation/README.md

 ```
 make data config=<name-of-config>
 ```
 This will submit a batch job to prepare all of the diagnositics specified in `data/config/<name-of-config>`.
-And output file (`make_<name-of-config>.o????????` for this batch job will be written to the current directory once this job is complete.
+An output file (`make_<name-of-config>.o????????`) for this batch job will be written to the current directory once this job is complete.
 Alternatively, users can process multiple datasets in multiple jobs with:
 ```
 make data config="<name-of-config-1> <name-of-config-2>"
 ```